Tea Ceremony Online [Virtual Tea Experience]

 (Partial recording is acceptable.)

-Notes on Reserving Your Tea Ceremony Online
+Reserving Your Japanese Tea Ceremony Online

-Reservable time slots are Japanese Standard Time
+Reservable time slots are in Japanese Standard Time.

 Please join the meeting using a device with a video camera and microphone